xhulianoThe1/CodingCompProblems/README.md

 # LeetCodeProblems
 Solving LeetCode Problems.
-Using Python, JS and Java
+Using mostly Python but Java and JS as well.

 Total Solved: 47